betterscientificsoftware/bssw.io/Events/2022-08-hpcwdrag-ally.md

 - Event Website: https://www.exascaleproject.org/event/focus-on-ally-skills/
 - Organizers: ECP HPC Workforce Development and Retention Action Group

 This event is a part of a webinar series on Workforce Development, produced by the ECP HPC Workforce Development and Retention Action Group.
-The webinars in this series, focus on topics related to developing a diverse, equitable, and inclusive work culture.
+The webinars in this series focus on topics related to developing a diverse, equitable, and inclusive work culture.

 Resource Information | Details
 :--- | :---